-If you are an intermediate-level photographer and are ready to deepen your practice, consider this new course in which each student will develop their own personal photography project.
+If you are an intermediate-level photographer ready to deepen your practice, consider this new course.
+Transition from making single, independent images to working on multi-image series.
+Each student will develop a portfolio of 8-10 photographs of their own personal project.

 Meeting Schedule